-9 USE OF TECHNOLOGY
+10 USE OF TECHNOLOGY

-9.1 The provisions of Practice Note SC Gen 5 "Guidelines for the Use of Technology" apply to proceedings in the List.

-9.2 For the purposes of paragraph 9.11 of that Practice Note, documentary evidence in excess of 1500 pages is to be considered a large amount of documentary evidence.
+- 10.1 The provisions of Practice Note SC Gen 5 "Guidelines for the Use of Technology" apply to proceedings in the List. - 10.2 For the purposes of paragraph 9.11 of that Practice Note, documentary evidence in excess of 1500 pages is to be considered a large amount of documentary evidence.

-10 COMMUNICATIONS WITH THE COURT
+11 COMMUNICATIONS WITH THE COURT

-- 10.1 Pursuant to paragraph 5, an application initiating a proceeding should be made via the Practice Court Coordinator. - 10.2 At all other stages of a proceeding, communications with the Court should be by email to confiscation@supcourt.vic.gov.au with a copy to all other parties in the proceeding, and should be confined to uncontroversial matters.
+11.1 Communications with the Court should be by email to confiscation@supcourt.vic.gov.au with a copy to all other parties in the proceeding, and should be confined to uncontroversial matters.

-11 FURTHER INFORMATION
+12 FURTHER INFORMATION

-- 11.1 The Court's website (www.supremecourt.vic.gov.au) includes a page dedicated to the List with up to date information about the operation of the List including: - a) Judicial officers managing the List; - b) this Practice Note in Word and PDF formats; - c) a summary of relevant statutory time limits for applications - d) template orders for directions referred to in paragraph 8.3.
+- 12.1 The Court's website (www.supremecourt.vic.gov.au) includes a page dedicated to the List with up to date information about the operation of the List including: - a) Judicial officers managing the List; - b) this Practice Note in Word and PDF formats; - c) a summary of relevant statutory time limits for applications; - d) template orders for directions referred to in paragraph 8.4; - e) dates for List directions days.